 Points vary based upon property location, property type, income, and borrower financials.

 14 - 21 Days

 Loans are typically closed in 2 - 3 weeks from application.

-In most cases ICS does not require an appraisal in order to save time and close quickly.
+In some cases ICS does not require an appraisal in order to save time and close quickly.

 Recourse and non-recourse available.
 Additional income property types considered on a case-by-case basis.
 Underwriting deposits may be required depending upon property location and deal type.
 Terms and conditions subject to change.

 A bridge loan is a short-term loan used until a person or company secures permanent financing or removes an existing obligation.
 This type of financing allows the user to meet current obligations by providing immediate funds and/or cash flow.
 The loans are short term, typically 1 - 3 years, with relatively high interest rates and are usually backed by some form of collateral, such as real estate or inventory.

 Bridge loans, also known as interim financing, gap financing or swing loans, "bridge the gap" during times when permanent financing is needed but is not yet available to the borrower.
 Both corporations and individuals use bridge loans, and lenders can customize these loans for many different situations.